 Haun: We also liked the idea of the expanded upgrade and merchandizing possibilities that doing a project through Kickstarter allows.
 Getting to do Bad Karma as a slightly oversized hardcover is something that we could have done with a publisher.
 The little things like a slipcase edition, hand pulled screen prints, and t-shirts aren't really something you get to do with a new project.
 I'm a sucker for things like that and going through Kickstarter allowed us to offer them to fans.

 Peck: I like the idea of incentives, and having our audience be a genuine part of making the project happen.
-I’m kind of in love with the whole concept of Kickstarter, and this was a way to do a bunch of cool extras, letting the market dictate what all gets added to the final project.
+I’m kind of in love with the whole concept of Kickstarter, and this was a way to do a bunch of cool extras, letting the market dictate what all gets added to the final project."Chaos Agent"

 page.Nrama: You're all located in or around Kansas City, which is known to have a pretty tight-knit comic community.
 How close is the Bad Karma team?
 And how did the idea to do something ambitious like this come to fruition?